ihh/funkscene/README.md

 Embedding and interpolating code in text
 ----------------------------------------

-	#EVAL <...JavaScript expression to be evaluated and the results interpolated into the text...> #TEXT
+To evaluate a JavaScript expression and interpolate the result into text, use

-	#[ <...JavaScript expression to be evaluated and the results interpolated...> #]

-	#{ <...JavaScript statements to be executed inside a function context, the return value (if any) interpolated...> #}
+	#EVAL <expression> #TEXT

+or the shorter form

+	#[ <expression> #]

+If all you want is the contents of a JavaScript `var` then use

 	#$<JavaScript variable name>

-An expression can optionally be interpolated from the latter form, by use of `return`.
+To execute JavaScript statements inside a function context with private scope, whose return value (if any) will be interpolated into the text, use this form:

+	#{ <...statements...> #}

 This...

 	#{ return "Hi there" #}